 The aim of healthcare organizations is to provide patients with utmost patient care.
-EHRs have
+EHRs have been proven to be interactive as it helps with proper documentation of medical history with up to date information.
+An EHR is the systematized

 The use of EHR's are now widespread, transforming the healthcare sector, delivering top notch service to patients with emphasis on patients' health and well-being.
 (Cuk et al, 2018; Wheatley 2013) The EHRs have 8 major functions which are; health information and data, result management, order management, decision support, electronic communication and connectivity, patient support, administrative processes and reporting population health (Woo 2013).